tonka3000/raycast-charts-extension/README.md

 This is also the reason that this extension is not available in the official raycast extension store.

+## Prerequisites
+- Node 16.x
+- Raycast >= 1.33

 ## How to install
+There are multiple ways to do that, but the easiest way is ...

 1. `npm ci`
 2. `npm run dev`